 Matthew 13:10-11 ESV Then the disciples came and said to him, "Why do you speak to them in parables?"
 (11) And he answered them, "To you it has been given to know the secrets of the kingdom of heaven, but to them it has not been given.

 Before actually getting into any of the parables I would like to discuss the value of the kingdom.
 Lost people are seeking to gain the riches of the kingdom of the world and are trying to finds ways to get ahead.
 They place value on that which is temporal without a thought of seeking that which is eternal.
-Christians battle this temptation because we are in the world but not of this world.
+Christians battle this temptation because we are in the world and struggling not to be of this world.
 We have to work to make income for food and housing.
 However some believers have placed more value on the temporal kingdom of this world than they place on the eternal kingdom of God.
+In other words, they sacrifice the eternal on the altar of the temporal.

 What determines value?
 If I am supposed to place great value on the kingdom of Heaven and seek after it then how can I determine the value of that which I seek?